 - b.
 Do not code the new agent as first course therapy when the original chemotherapeutic agent is changed to one that is NOT in the same group.
 Code only the original agent as first course.
 When the new agent is in a different group, it is second course therapy. - c.
 Use SEERRx and compare the subcategory of each chemotherapy agent to determine whether or not they belong to the same group (subcategory).
 See "Chemotherapeutic Agents" below for the groups and their definitions. - 4.
-Code as treatment for both primaries when the patient receives chemotherapy for invasive carcinoma in one breast and also has in situ carcinoma in the other breast.
-Chemotherapy would likely affect both primaries. - 5.
-Assign code 00 when - a.
-The medical record documents chemotherapy was not given, was not recommended, or was not indicated - b.
-There is no information in the patient's medical record about chemotherapy, AND - i.
-It is known that chemotherapy is not usually performed for this type and/or stage of cancer
+Code as treatment for both primaries when the patient receives chemotherapy for invasive carcinoma in one breast and also has an invasive or in situ carcinoma in the other breast.
+Chemotherapy would likely affect both primaries.